Historic cemeteries in Johnson, Texas

 Johnson County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Johnson County, Texas.
+This timeline provides a condensed summary of the historical journey of Johnson County, Texas.

 - 1846: Johnson County is established as a county in the state of Texas.